SM owns it, Dollybigmomma rocks the beta, I just write it...

 His eyes narrowed at me.
 "You first."

 I let out a huff.
 "Fine.
-I have my dad who lives in Washington.
-He's chief of police in a small town.
+I have my dad, who lives in Washington.
+He's chief of police in the small town I grew up in.
 I don't have any siblings."

 "And your mom?"

 "She's running around the country with her rich, younger baseball player husband somewhere.
 I get postcards sometimes," I said with a shrug.

 "Watch what?"
 I asked, feeling slow.